pombreda/lepl/doc-src/binary.rst

 Matching
 --------

-A ``BitString()`` can be passed to a LEPL matcher in the same way as a Python string.
-The matchers will "automatically" match and contruct the binary data.
+A `BitString() <api/redirect.html#lepl.bin.bits.BitString>`_ can be passed to a LEPL matcher in the same way as a Python string.
+The matchers will "automatically" match and construct the binary data.

 The ``lepl.bin.matchers`` package defines some additional matchers to help match literal binary values.
-These include ``Const()`` for matching a constant value, and ``BEnd(length)`` for matching a big-endian value of a certain length (``LEnd(length)`` is similar for little-endian values).
+These include `Const() <api/redirect.html#lepl.bin.matchers.Const>`_ for matching a constant value, and ``BEnd(length)`` for matching a big-endian value of a certain length (``LEnd(length)`` is similar for little-endian values).

-The example below is rather details, but it shows ``Const()`` and ``BEnd()`` in use::
+The example below is rather detailed, but it shows `Const() <api/redirect.html#lepl.bin.matchers.Const>`_ and `BEnd() <api/redirect.html#lepl.bin.matchers.BEnd>`_ in use::

-	  from lepl.bin.bits import BitString
-	  from lepl.bin.encode import dispatch_table, simple_serialiser
+  from lepl.bin.bits import BitString from lepl.bin.encode import dispatch_table, simple_serialiser
-	  from lepl.bin.literal import parse
-	  from lepl.bin.matchers import BEnd, Const
-	  from lepl.node import Node
+  from lepl.bin.literal import parse from lepl.bin.matchers import BEnd, Const from lepl.node import Node

   # first, define some test data - we'll use a simple definition
   # language, but you could also construct this directly in Python
   # (Frame, Header etc are auto-generated subclasses of Node).
   mac = parse('''
   Frame(
     Header(
       preamble  = 0b10101010*7,